trinodb/trino/presto-docs/src/main/sphinx/admin/properties.rst

     * **Restrictions:** must be a power of two
     * **Default value:** ``16``

-    Default local concurrency for parallel operators such as joins and aggregations.
+    Default local concurrency for parallel operators, such as joins and aggregations.
     This value should be adjusted up or down based on the query concurrency and worker resource utilization.
-Lower values are better for clusters that run many queries concurrently because the cluster will already be utilized by all the running queries, so adding more concurrency will result in slow downs due to context switching and other overhead.
+Lower values are better for clusters that run many queries concurrently, because the cluster is already utilized by all the running queries, so adding more concurrency results in slow downs due to context switching and other overhead.
 Higher values are better for clusters that only run one or a few queries at a time.
 This can also be specified on a per-query basis using the ``task_concurrency`` session property.